Application Security FAQ

 Detection and monitoring

-How can I detect security risks?
+How can I detect security risks in my applications?

 What's the impact of enabling Application Security?